-§ 34 Alloted time, form and copies of the final thesis; colloquium
+§ 32 Allotted time, form and copies of the final thesis

-- (1) Students have 22 weeks to complete their final thesis, and 29 credits are awarded for it.
-In specific cases and upon justified request by the student, the Examination Committee may extend the period by up to a maximum of half of the alloted time, the number of credits awarded remains unaffected. - (2) The student must submit three typed and bound copies of the final thesis as well as a digital version on a suitable storage device. - (3) The graduation examination pursuant to § 2 para.
-2 sentence 1 includes a colloquium.
-The colloquium shall run for 30 minutes.
-One credit point is earned.
+- (1) Students have 13 weeks to complete their final thesis, and 15 credits are awarded for it.
+In specific cases and upon justified request by the student, the Examination Committee may extend the period by up to a maximum of half of the allotted time, the number of credits awarded remains unaffected. - (2) The student must submit two typed and bound copies of the final thesis and additionally a digital version in the form of a PDF file and a Word file via email.